HangfireIO/Hangfire.Azure.ServiceBusQueue/readme.md

 Adds support for using Azure Service Bus Queues with [Hangfire](http://hangfire.io)'s SQL storage provider to reduce latency and remove the need to poll the database for new jobs.

-All job data continues to be stored and maintained within SQL storage, but polling is removed in favur of pushing the job ids through the service bus.
+All job data continues to be stored and maintained within SQL storage, but polling is removed in favour of pushing the job ids through the service bus.

 Installation
 -------------

 Hangfire.Azure.ServiceBusQueue is available as a NuGet package.
-So, you can install it using the NuGet Package Console window:
+Install it using the NuGet Package Console window:

 ```
 PM> Install-Package Hangfire.Azure.ServiceBusQueue